Boston: A City for Everyone

 Boston Public Garden

 We visited this wonderful park twice, once in the evening and once in the morning.
 The garden opened around 1837 and is centered around a pond, with swan-style boats available for rent.
 If you think the park looks familiar, you might recognize it from the movie “Good Will Hunting,” among others filmed there.
-It is a peaceful place to spend time in the city, and benches are sprinkled throughout to give you a chance to soak up the atmosphere.
-The park features a prominent statue of George Washington on horseback and a bridge that spans the pond’s center for you to stroll across.
-On top of that, the city skyline provides a dramatic backdrop when gazing east.
+It’s a peaceful spot to spend time in the city, with benches scattered throughout to allow you to soak up the atmosphere.
+The park features a prominent statue of George Washington on horseback and a bridge that spans the center of the pond, allowing you to stroll across.
+Additionally, the city skyline offers a dramatic backdrop when gazing east.

 Swan Boats, Boston Public Garden.